Looking for lamp DIY ideas? How about a gumball lamp? I’ll show you how to make a lamp that looks like a bunch of gumballs in this DIY tutorial!

 You might be wondering why.
 It’s a great tip and makes your crafting life much easier.

-You aren’t just going to do hot glue because it won’t want to stick to the glass forever and if it gets a little warm, you are going to have a pile of balls instead of a lamp.
+You don’t want to use just hot glue because it won’t want to stick to the glass forever and if it gets a little warm, you are going to have a pile of balls instead of a lamp.
 So hot glue alone is not an option.

 If you only do the clear drying glue, you have to somehow keep the balls in place until they dry.
 Nobody is going to sit there all day waiting for that to happen.